Eluxadoline Side Effects

 Applies to eluxadoline: oral tablet

-You should check with your doctor immediately if any of these side effects occur when taking eluxadoline:Rare
+Check with your doctor immediately if any of the following side effects occur while taking eluxadoline:Rare

 - darkened urine